.

 I thought I’d miss you less by now.

-I can say your name without falling apart.
+And I can say your name without falling apart.

-I can tell others I carried a little girl once with out crying.
+I can tell others I carried a little girl once without crying.

 I can let your brothers talk about what they think you would have been like.